aerospeace/dynalist-backup/Inbox.md

 		* Get new one
 * Laptop
 * @Laptops
-	* VNC and keyboard shortcut
-		* Remap some shortcut to go through vnc firsts to go through
 	* Either laptops
 	* @laptopEither @eitherLaptop
-		* Dynalist
-		* @dynalist
-			* Keyboard ahortcut
-				* Dynalist std functions
-					* Add insertion, deletion and move cli
-					* Stringify i.e create a string of the content of the nodes but also subnodes, for instance to create an event Google cal
-				* Duplicates
-				* Learn other unused
-			* Google watch
-				* Dates to handle parsing of following
-					* 1) library to replace words to number (may have to extend to handle fifth)
-					* 2) library to extract dates in sentence
-					* 3) create the excalamtion mark template accordingly
-					* 4) test
-					* 5) Maybe add handle weekly, annualy, monthly
-					* Recognise dates and mark it as need
-						* Might need to create an alexa plugin
-					* Alexa or Google assistant to read our shopping list
-			* CSS
-				* To make tags and date smaller
-				* Smaller font for
-					* time elements
-					* tag
-					* for links
-				* Toggle note
-					* display totally on mobile at least according to whether click on toggle notes or not, should impact website links as well
 		* Docker
 			* FIx on Borg
 			* Pictures